Skip to main content

 Need Help Writing a Thank-You Letter?

-A thank-you sample gives you the structure, but the final message should still sound like your situation.
-Use the guide when you need help choosing the right tone, length, opening and closing before you send your note.
+A thank-you sample provides structure, but your final message should reflect your own situation.
+Use the guide if you need help choosing the right tone, length, opening, or closing before sending your note.

 Do & Don’t - Choosing the Right Thank-You Message

-A thank-you message is judged by specificity first.
-The reader notices whether the note names the gesture, fits the relationship and sounds like it was written for them.
+A thank-you message is most meaningful when it is specific.
+The reader will notice if the note mentions the gesture, fits your relationship, and feels personally written for them.

 What Makes Gratitude Feel Generic